 I had been curious about the service for some time.
 Since I’m a driver, I didn’t really have a reason, nor did I have a chance to try a service that is courting significant controversy lately.
 Well, on an emergency client call, instead of walking, I forced myself to try the service.

-In a very Canadian affair, Apple took to the stage at it’s developers conference to announce what’s new in its software platforms.
+Apple took to the stage at its developer’s conference to announce what’s new in its software platforms.
 Along the way, Canadian artists Drake, Weeknd, and even Poutine would make an appearance at the announcements.
-Along the way, the event would start with some real funny and end with music.
+Along the way, the event would start with some real fun and end with music.
 Here are the 8 most important things about WDDC 2015 (to me, anyway).

 Big Apple announcements are always greeted with interest.
 This time around you’ll probably have come across slew of blogs that talk about what Apple decided to release.
 In that vain, I guess I’m no different; but, as a user and supporter of most of Apple’s technologies, I’m usually in a position to offer some insight into how the uptake might be on this stuff.
 Without further adieu, let me get into what seems like a mostly software edition of WWDC.

 One of the biggest pains for iPhone users tends to be when companies use interface conventions that vary from the standard iOS style.
-While this may change in the future, Blackberry Messenger (BBM) on the iPhone is a real offender in this category.
 If you’re a user of the location tool in BBM, you may see an error “Can’t Access Location” even if location services are on.
 Here’s what to try.